decentralized-storage/filecoin-alpha-cohort/requirements/phase1_submission.md

 **For Developers**:
 - **Plug-and-Play Privacy**: Add encryption to existing Synapse storage with just a few lines of code
-- **Production-Ready**: Both SDKs are battle-tested with comprehensive documentation
 - **Flexible Access Control**: Define access rules using smart contracts, token balances, NFT ownership, or custom logic
-- **Cost Effective**: Pay only for storage used, not for encryption operations

 **For End Users**:
 - **True Data Ownership**: Users control their encryption keys and access permissions